What is it? And what do they do? Why is this a great career choice for TKC Shareholders?

 - Aviation Electronics Technician

 - Avionics Technician

 - Electronic Technician

-Avionics engineers must have engineering, computer, and technical knowledge.
+Aviation engineers must have engineering, computer, and technical knowledge.
 They also must have a keen understanding of how to solve problems and apply ideas in the field.
 They are required to have effective communication and interpersonal skills, as they are often working with other engineers.
-A Bachelor’s degree in aviation engineering, aerospace engineering, or electrical engineering, or an Associate’s degree in avionics technology is a requirement from an accredited college by the Accreditation Board for Engineering & Technology.
+A Bachelor’s degree in aviation engineering, aerospace engineering, or electrical engineering, or an Associate’s degree in aviation technology is a requirement from an accredited college by the Accreditation Board for Engineering & Technology.

-The Kuskokwim Educational Foundation supports students interested in the field of Avionics through a competitive scholarship.
+The Kuskokwim Educational Foundation supports students interested in the field of Aviation through a competitive scholarship.
 The Palmetto Scholarship, supported by Mr. and Mrs. Sam Boyle, is designated for a TKC Shareholder interested in the field of Avionics.

 Currently TKC has three Aerospace subsidiary businesses.
 One business located in Mesa, Arizona and two businesses in the state of South Carolina.
 There are internship opportunities as well as future employment opportunities for Shareholders interested in the field of aviation.